BryanH-81/BryanH-81/README.md

 I’m an independent researcher, systems thinker, and U.S. Army Veteran working on methodological tools for analyzing complex explanatory claims—especially where theory, bookkeeping, and narrative tend to blur together.

-I’m interested in where explanations *actually* do their work, and where they quietly outsource it to assumptions.

 ---

 ## Currently Working On

-### CEDA — Cosmological Explanation Diagnostic Audit
+### CEDA - Cosmological Explanation Diagnostic Audit

 CEDA is a **diagnostic framework** for early-universe cosmology.
 It is **not** a cosmological model, **not** a mechanism, and **not** an alternative to inflation or ΛCDM.